sentry-demos/empower/README.md

 The React app will default to Flask as its backend
 ```
-// points to Flask
+// points to local Flask
-localhost:5000
+localhost:3000

 // points to Express
-localhost:5000?backend=express
-localhost:5000/products?se=yourname&backend=express
+localhost:3000?backend=express
+localhost:3000/products?se=yourname&backend=express

 // throw an exception on any route via 'crash'
-localhost:5000?crash=true
+localhost:3000?crash=true
 ```

+?
+springboot
+flask
+express
+aspnetcore
+laravel
+ruby
+rails

+## What to test
-## Trigger an error
+Trigger an error via shopping cart

 Add +2 quantity of a single item to Cart and purchase in order to trigger an Error.
 Visit the routes defined in src/index.js to produce transactions.

+Trigger an error by query param

+Load products via the backend you ran the app with (react flask...)

+Load products via a cloud backend by passing a query param

+Set a user Email

+## Trigger an error

 ## Deploy to Prod
 This script deploys the flagship apps React + Flask.
 For deploying a single app to App Engine, check each platform's README for specific instructions.
 Make sure you don't have any local changes to `env-config/production.env`.